-The Trustees form the Board of Trustees of Ickford School which can delegate any of its statutory functions to a committee, a Trustee or the Headteacher, subject to the following restrictions.
-The Board of Trustees must review the delegation of functions annually.
-The Board of Trustees will remain accountable for any decisions taken, including those relating to a function delegated to a committee or individual.
+The Trustees form the Governing Body of Ickford School which can delegate any of its statutory functions to a committee, a Governor or the Headteacher, subject to the following restrictions.
+The Governing Board must review the delegation of functions annually.
+The Governing Board will remain accountable for any decisions taken, including those relating to a function delegated to a committee or individual.